hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 tags: ios ui tests automated kif
 ---

 You probably have heard about automated tests before.
+People talk about it a lot these days, especially when the topic is about software quality.

+They say that if you don't write any tests for your project, you're in big trouble.
+It may not affect you at the moment.
+But in the long run, it would become a huge technical debt.

+That's true.

+Project with no tests is impossibile to maintain when it gets big and there are multiple developers involved.
+As you change something in the code, things start to break.
+You don't even know that it breaks until your boss comes to your desk and starts yelling.

-There are 2 types of them in iOS:
+There are 2 types of automated tests in iOS:

 * Unit test:
   * test a specific case in a class.